JJ/hoborg/text/text.md

 teakettle.
 A small one.
 Two milk pails for you, Gummy.
 Lost you?
 Aw, what the hell, just go to sleep again.

-Lost you all?
+Lost all of you?
 Big, roundish, thick-on-the-bottom, metallic, upside-down bucket with another on top, body and head.
 Which goes to account for the name mechanical man, but when I first saw him that what I though about.
-It was even steaming a little bit, because he's not actually mechanical, you see, it's also fuel-powered ad some electrickal cables to spark it to motion whenever it's needed.
+It was even steaming a little bit, because he's not actually mechanical, you see, it's also fuel-powered and some electrical cables spark it into motion whenever it's needed.
 Or something like that.
 I didn't built it, I just carry it from one place to another.

 And, you see, it ain't have any legs.
 I don't know why, man, but those four wheels it has on the bottom just save me a lot of work.
-Yes, it did have some sort of midget legs at the beginning, but they made him, er, it, a piece of larry on stilted legs so they were ripped of and substituted by this bogie rigged from, gee, I really don't know.
+Yes, it did have some sort of midget legs at the beginning, but they made him, er, it, a piece of larry on stilted legs, so they were ripped off and substituted by this bogie rigged from, gee, I really don't know.
 A toy train?
 A streetcar?
 But the wheels, they had real tires on them, lest it could move only on rails.
 Come to think of it, I'll have to patch